Patent Application Lawyer

 The USPTO defines three types of patents:

-- Utility Patents: As the name suggests, these patents are concerned with processes and functional aspects of products.
-Utility patents are granted for the discovery of novel and useful processes, machines, articles of manufacture, the composition of matter, or any other improvements to an existing process.
+- Utility Patents: As the name suggests, these patents are concerned with products' processes and functional aspects.
+Utility patents are granted to discover novel and valuable processes, machines, articles of manufacture, the composition of matter, or any other improvements to an existing process.

-- Design Patents: These patents are granted for the invention or discovery of novel, unique, and useful ornamental design for an article for manufacture.
+- Design Patents: These patents are granted to invent novel, unique, and useful ornamental design for an article for manufacture.

 Benefits of Filing a Patent